-We have been constructing thatched roof structures for the past two decades and have since been established as world leaders in this field.
+We have been constructing thatched ceiling structures for the past two decades and have since been established as world leaders in this field.

 The cape reed plant must grow for an average of 6 years before it is harvested.
 The growth period for other thatching material averages only 6 months.
 There are many advantages for slower growth, including the inner material of the plant that grows solid and becomes stable, with an extremely high density.
-As a result, the product has a much higher resistance to rotting and general decay compared to other thatching material.
+As a result, the product has a much higher resistance to rotting and general decay compared to other thatch ceiling or thatched houses.
 This allows us to confidently guarantee our thatched roofs for 15 years.

 This material is 100% organic and thus truly sustainable.

 - A well maintained Cape Reed thatched roof is extremely durable and could last up to 50 years.

 - The required angle of pitch of thatched houses ensures ample space for loft rooms to be incorporated.
 Whether Safari thatch or rustic thatch it highly depends on the angle of pitch.